-- ✓ Signed Waiver Donation Form (if voluntary donation) - ✓ All appropriate notices and copy of "When a Public Agency Acquires Your Property" - ✓ Evidence that a competitive process was utilized in selecting appraisers - ✓ Appraisal contracts - ✓ Appraisal and Review Appraisal Report - Map and photos for all improved properties - ✓ Evidence and date of personal contacts with property owner - ✓ Evidence that the property owner was invited to accompany the appraiser - Evidence that the appraisal was reviewed by council and just compensation established - ✓ Written Offer to Purchase and Summary Statement of the Basis for the Offer of Just Compensation - Evidence that the items sent to property owners were mailed certified or registered mail, return receipt requested - ✓ Written acceptance or rejection of offer to purchase - ✓ Written evidence of negotiation (if applicable) - Copy of cancelled checks - Summary Statement of Settlement Costs - ✓ Copy of the executed and recorded deed
+- ✓ Map and photos for all improved properties - ✓ Evidence and date of personal contacts with property owner - ✓ Evidence that the property owner was invited to accompany the appraiser - ✓ Evidence that the appraisal was reviewed by council and just compensation established - ✓ Written Offer to Purchase and Summary Statement of the Basis for the Offer of Just Compensation - ✓ Evidence that the items sent to property owners were mailed certified or registered mail, return receipt requested - ✓ Written acceptance or rejection of offer to purchase - ✓ Written evidence of negotiation (if applicable) - ✓ Copy of cancelled checks - ✓ Summary Statement of Settlement Costs - ✓ Copy of the executed and recorded deed

-At the close of the acquisition, the grantee should review the project acquisition file to ensure that it contains all required documentation.
-Files must be kept for at least five years after full project close-out.
+At the close of the acquisition, the Subrecipient should review the project acquisition file to ensure that it contains all required documentation.
+Files must be kept for at least five years after full project closeout.